ciaranjkm/CHIP8_CS/README.md

-# A CHIP8 interpreter written in C# using SDL2 and NAudio.
+# CHIP8 interpreter written in C# using SDL2 and NAudio.

 ## Table of contents